omgnetwork/omgnetwork.github.io/docs/watcher/run-watcher.md

 ## Install

 Running a Watcher locally is recommended for testing purposes only.
-For production, you should use VPS or bare-metal server.
-This allows to increase uptime, reduce latency, and configure advanced security measures for your instance.
+For production, you should use VPS or a bare-metal server.
+This allows increasing uptime, reducing latency, and configuring advanced security measures for your instance.

 <!--DOCUSAURUS_CODE_TABS-->